onflow/ccf/ccf_specs.md

 Cadence is a resource-oriented programming language that introduces new features to smart contract programming.
 It's used by [Flow](https://github.com/onflow/flow-go) blockchain and has a syntax inspired by Swift, Kotlin, and Rust.
 Its use of resource types maps well to the Move language.

-CCF can be used as a hybrid data format.
-CCF-based messages can be fully self-describing or partially self-describing.
+CCF messages can be fully self-describing or partially self-describing.
 Both are more compact than JSON-based messages.
 CCF-based protocols can send Cadence metadata just once for all messages of that type.
 Malformed data can be detected without Cadence metadata and without creating Cadence objects.

+CCF defines all requirements for deterministic encoding to allow CCF codecs implemented in different programming languages to produce the same deterministic encodings.

 CCF obsoletes [JSON-Cadence Data Interchange Format](https://developers.flow.com/cadence/json-cadence-spec) for use cases that do not require JSON.